We may earn affiliate commissions for the recommended products. Learn more.

 Installation options:DIY or professional

-Smart home compatibility:Alexa, Google Home, Z-Wave, Apple HomeKit
+Smart platform compatibility:Alexa, Google Home, Z-Wave, Apple HomeKit

 Launched in 2014, Abode specializes in affordable and flexible DIY security systems.
 It is ideal for small businesses or home-office setups.
 Its key strength is smart home automation with CUE.

-Monitoring: Abode’s 24/7 monitoring includes emergency response services for break-ins, fire, or medical emergencies, plus cellular backup.
-There's also a no-fee self-monitoring option.
+Abode’s 24/7 monitoring includes emergency response services for break-ins, fire, or medical emergencies, plus cellular backup.
+It’s mainly based on HD video feeds from doorbell cameras and individual Abode cameras set up in strategic locations.

-Cost: Abode’s equipment costs $160 and can go up to $330 while monitoring costs $22.
+Abode’s equipment costs $160 and can go up to $330, while monitoring costs $22.
 We recommend Abode’s Iota All-in-One Security Kit, which has all the key components.
+One thing that makes it a bit more difficult to understand is the fact that all monitoring plans are described through annual values.

 3. SimpliSafe – best affordable security for small businesses